-Challenges and Choices underpins other national frameworks, such as the Revised National Safe Schools Framework; the Melbourne Declaration on Educational Goals for Young Australians; the National Framework in Values Education; the Early Years Learning Framework for Australia; the National Family-School Partnerships; and the Healthy Schools model adopted by Mindmatters and Kidsmatter.
+Challenges and Choices underpins other national frameworks, such as the Revised National Safe Schools Framework; the Melbourne Declaration on Educational Goals for Young Australians; the National Framework in Values Education; the National Family-School Partnerships; and the Healthy Schools model adopted by Mindmatters and Kidsmatter.
 These links assist schools to plan and review whole-school initiatives in these areas.